samvoisin/samvoisin.github.io/_posts/2024-01-15-r2-nonlinear.md

 thumbnail: assets/img/OLS_geometric_interpretation.png
 ---

 My [previous post](https://www.samvoisin.com/blog/2023/adj-r2/) was about the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) and pitfalls that come with using it to compare models.
 However, the models we were comparing in that post were linear regression models.
-There is an important reason for limiting the discussion to linear models: *R-squared is not suitable for assessing non-linear model quality*.
+I limited the discussion to linear models for an important reason: *R-squared is not suitable for assessing non-linear model quality*.

 If you find that surprising, don't worry - you are not alone.
-Using R-squared to describe the quality of non-linear model may be the most common data science error that I see.
-This mistake is so common that [entire papers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2892436/) have been dedicated to correcting this misconception.
-In this post, I am going to explain the reason why the interpretation of the R-squared statistic assumes a linear model and why it does not extend to non-linear models.
+Using R-squared (often denoted $$R^2$$) to describe the quality of non-linear model may be the most common data science error that I see.
+This mistake is so common that [entire papers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2892436/) have been dedicated to addressing it.
+In this post, I am going to explain the reason why the interpretation of the $$R^2$$ statistic assumes a linear model and why it does not extend to non-linear models.

-We will start with the definition of the R-squared statistic.
-The most general definition of R-squared is this:
+The most general definition of $$R^2$$ is this:

 $$
 SS_{res} = \sum_{i} (y_i - f_i)^2 = \sum_{i} e_i^2